Catlyn Ladd

 by Catlyn Ladd

-I will be waiting for him when he comes, just like in a fairly tale.
+I will be waiting for him when he comes, just like in a fairy tale.
 The sun will be setting in a perfect golden glow and he will come up my walk with the dying sun on the tips of his hair.
 His chin will drop in that way it does, his lips curving up in smile that I know is just for me.
 Beautiful death in the dying day on the edge of endless night.
 I am the princess and he is the prince.
 He will awaken me with his touch and his kiss will be for all time.

 Then the pain.
 It rips through my abdomen and I cry out, weaker than before, my voice cracking and hoarse.
 I am freezing cold and shivering though I drip with sweat.
 My teeth chatter and Zeke’s image blows away on the wind.
 I cry feebly.